 In the sixth article in this series Walking through the IDM 4 Google Apps Driver - Part 6 I would like to finish the Schema mapping policy set and begin to work through the Output Transform policy set.

-In the seventh article in this series Walking through the IDM 4 Google Apps Driver - Part 7 I worked through most of the rest of the Output Transform.
+In this article I would like to keep going through the Output Transform.
 It turns out there is a fair bit more in the Output transform than I expected.

 AccountTracking - disregard if disabled or wrong object class